- Search The Registry

 - About Us

 - My Account

 *On this date in 2019, Black women finished a sweep of the world's five major beauty pageants simultaneously.
 For the first time, top beauty pageants Miss USA, Miss Teen USA, Miss America, Miss Universe, and Miss World have crowned Black women their winners in one year.

 Janelle Commissiong was the first Black Miss Universe in 1977, Vanessa Williams was the first Black Miss America in 1983, and Carole Anne-Marie Gist, the first Black Miss USA contestant, was crowned in 1990.
-The following year Janel Bishop became the first Black Miss Teen USA.
-In the 2001 Miss World beauty pageant, Agbani Darego of Nigeria was the winner.
+The following year, Janel Bishop became the first Black Miss Teen USA.
+In the 2001 Miss World beauty pageant, Agbani Darego of Nigeria won.